Level Up Your Teaching at the Heartland Conference!

 - Featured on the event website.

-- Social media shout mentions recongnizing your contribution.
+- Social media mentions recognizing your contribution.

 - One exhibitor table with two event registrations to connect with attendees.